The Series A deal that launched a near unicorn: Meet Accel’s Steve Loughlin and Ironclad’s Jason Boehmig – TechCrunch

 The only people who truly understand a relationship are the ones who are in it.
-Luckily for us, we’re going to have a candid conversation with both parties in the relationship between Ironclad CEO and cofounder Jason Boehmig and his investor and board member Accel partner Steve Loughlin.
+Luckily for us, we’re going to have a candid conversation with both parties in the relationship between Ironclad CEO and co-founder Jason Boehmig and his investor and board member Accel partner Steve Loughlin.

 Loughlin led Ironclad’s Series A deal back in 2017, making it one of his first Series A deals after returning to Accel.

-This episode of Extra Crunch Live goes down on Wednesday at 3pm ET/12pm PT, just like usual.
+This episode of Extra Crunch Live goes down on Wednesday at 3 p.m.
+EST/12 p.m.
+PST, just like usual.

-We’ll talk to the duo about how they met, what made them ‘choose’ each other, and how they’ve operated as a duo since.
-How they built trust, maintain honesty, and talk strategy are also on the table as part of the discussion.
+We’ll talk to the duo about how they met, what made them “choose” each other, and how they’ve operated as a duo since.
+How they built trust, maintain honesty and talk strategy are also on the table as part of the discussion.

 Loughlin was an entrepreneur before he was an investor, founding RelateIQ (an Accel-backed company) in 2011.
 The company was acquired by Salesforce in 2014 for $390 million and later became Salesforce IQ.
-Loughlin then “came back home” to Accel in 2016, and has led investments in companies like Airkit, Ascend.io, Clockwise, Ironclad, Monte Carlo, Nines, Productiv, Split.io, and Vivun.
+Loughlin then “came back home” to Accel in 2016 and has led investments in companies like Airkit, Ascend.io, Clockwise, Ironclad, Monte Carlo, Nines, Productiv, Split.io and Vivun.

 Not entirely unsurprising for a man who has dominated the legal tech sphere, Jason Boehmig is a California barred attorney who practiced law at Fenwick & West and was also an adjunct professor of law at Notre Dame Law School.
 Ironclad launched in 2014 and today the company has raised more than $180 million and, according to reports, is valued just under $1 billion.